WWI2196/Calendar-GUI-JavaFX/README.md

 ### Method 1: Using a Java IDE

 1. **Clone the Repository**
-   - Clone this repository to your local machine using `git clone <repository-url>`.

 2. **Build the Project**
    - Use your preferred Java IDE (e.g., IntelliJ IDEA) to open the project and build it.